OskarSm08/OskarSm08/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>

-My coding journey started from a young age, playing games like a kid and was intrigued on how they work and whats going on behind the scenes and wanted to start programming myself.
-I started with Python in highschool and then web development learning how to make great applications and websites.
+My coding journey began at a young age.
+As a kid, I loved playing games and was fascinated by how they worked behind the scenes.
+This curiosity led me to start programming myself.
+I began learning Python in high school, then moved on to web development, where I learned how to create great applications and websites.

 </details>